StarkDevelopers/Stark-BaseProject/frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## proxy.conf.json
+target => Proxy to backend server changeOrigin => Using backend server which is not on same origin pathRewrite => While redirecting localhost:4200/api/* to localhost:8080/api if we want to remove api from redirecting url